apiaryio/gavel.js/README.md

 ### Usage with JSON Schema

+> When a parsable JSON body is expected without an explicit schema the [default schema](https://github.com/apiaryio/gavel-spec/blob/master/features/expectations/bodyJsonExample.feature) is inferred.

 You can describe the body expectations using [JSON Schema](https://json-schema.org/) by providing a valid schema to the `bodySchema` property of the expected HTTP message:

 ```js